pytchlang/pytch-tutorials/catch-apple/tutorial.md

 what we've done so far is like making a script in Scratch with _no hat block_ on top.
 In Scratch we would attach a _when green flag clicked_ hat block on top of our script.
-In Pytch, we do something very similar, by attaching a special marker to the method:
+In Pytch, we do something very similar, by attaching a special marker to the top of the method:

-**TODO: Is "special marker" the best we can do as an explanation for this?**

 {{< commit trigger-move-with-keys-on-green-flag >}}